RyodaiArai/RoboticsSystems-DeviceDriver/README.md

 ---

 ## Acknowledgment
-[The repository](https://github.com/MibuchiYuta/Control_DCmotor_RaspberryPi) I referred to when controlling the car.
-Thanks to Yuta Mibuchi.
+[The repository](https://github.com/MibuchiYuta/Control_DCmotor_RaspberryPi) I referred to when controlling wheels.Thanks to Yuta Mibuchi.